CENG501-Projects/CENG501-Fall2024/GoksenKaratas/Readme.md

   For the CAER dataset,  facial clips (VF) were resized to 96 × 96, while contextual clips (VC) were resized to 128 × 171 and then cropped to 112 × 112 during training.
 The CAER-S dataset was used with inputs resized to 224 × 224.
 * GNN-CNN: The GNN-CNN model was trained on the EMOTIC dataset with a batch size of 64, a learning rate of 0.001, and a weight decay of 5 × 10⁻⁴.
 * CD-Net: The CD-NET model was trained on the CAER-S and EMOTIC datasets using a batch size of 64 for 61 epochs.
 The Stochastic Gradient Descent (SGD) optimizer was applied with a learning rate of 0.001 for the backbone and 0.01 for other layers, along with a weight decay of 5×10⁻⁴.
 A cosine decay learning rate scheduler was employed, and the training was conducted on an NVIDIA GeForce GTX 1080 Ti GPU.
-* EmotiCon: The EMOTIC dataset was used to train the EmotiCon model with a batch size of 32 for 75 epochs.
+* EmotiCon: The EmotiCon model was trained on EMOTIC dataset with a batch size of 32 for 75 epochs.
 The training process employed the Adam optimizer with a learning rate of 0.0001 and was conducted on an NVIDIA GeForce GTX 1080 Ti GPU.

 The effectiveness of the five given CLEF-based methods are compared against existing state-of-the-art models such as: